b-i-bob/essential_sql_tips_and_tricks/query_from_more_than_one_table.md

 ## SQL constructs for combining data from two tables.

-Sub-selects, `JOIN`s, and `UNION`s are the SQL building blocks for combining tables.
-They give you different ways to control for missing data and duplications in the result set.
+SQL gives you several ways to control for missing data and duplications in the result set.
+The SQL building blocks for combining tables are sub-selects, `JOIN`s, and `UNION`s.

 Here is a summary of those SQL constructs.